 IceLab – Integrated Science Lab

-UCMR – Umeå Centre for Microbial research with ”Excellence by choice” Postdoctoral Programme in life science
+UCMR – Umeå Centre for Microbial Research

-SciLifeLab – Science for Life Laboratory presence at UPSC:
+Science for Life Laboratory (SciLifeLab):

-- SMC Swedish Metabolomics Centre
+- Swedish Metabolomics Centre (SMC)

-- NBIS Umeå node - National Bioinformatics Infrastructure Sweden
+- National Bioinformatics Infrastructure Sweden (NBIS, Umeå node)